pingcap/docs/system-variables.md

 > **Warning:**
 >
 > Currently,`tidb_store_batch_size` is an experimental feature.
-It is not recommended that you use it in production environments.
+This variable may be removed in the future, it is not recommended that you use it in production environments.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes